geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

     FastEstimator-Test: epoch: 24; accuracy: 0.9362;

-## Images inference
+## Inferencing
-In this step we run image inference directly using the model that just trained.
-We randomly select 5 images from testing dataset and infer them image by image with `Pipeline.transform` and `Netowork.transform`.
-Please be aware that the pipeline is no longer the same as it did in training, because we don't want to have data augmentation during inference.
+In this step we run image inference directly using the model that we just trained.
+We randomly select 5 images from testing dataset and infer them image by image using `Pipeline.transform` and `Network.transform`.
+Please be aware that the `Pipeline` is no longer the same as it was during training, because we don't want to use data augmentation during inference.
 This detail was already defined in the `Pipeline` (mode = "!infer").

 ```python